7 Reasons to Travel to Santorini, Greece

 That's what I've booked at the Santorini Dive Center - 3 introductory lessons for my brother, his wife and myself (55 Euros each), and 1 certification course for my husband (380 Euros), who've been dying to do it.
 I chose this dive shop because their office in Perissa was a one minute walk from our hotel (Stelios Place), and they had the highest TripAdviser rating.

 What I've learned from my first (and possibly last) scuba diving experience is that scuba diving is not for everyone - it's a mind over matter type of thing.

 And also, it's important to have a good instructor - someone who can relate to a first-time diver and who can be patient.
 Our "introductory" instructor (and also the owner of the business) wasn't, and we were quickly sent back to the shore, but my husband had a blast with his diving team.
-Check out this humorous movie trailer of him and his 3 "scuba mates", and their diving expedition to an old volcano cave.
-He just received his certificate in the mail, and he can't wait to do it again.
+They even made videos and posted them on YouTube.

 Getting to Santorini

 Unless you're flying directly to Santorini (which could be costly), you will probably be landing in Athens.
 One of the most popular and economical ways to get to the islands from Athens (or any other major port) is by a ferry.